glGetString — return a string describing the current GL connection

 recognize known platforms and modify their GL usage based on known performance characteristics of these platforms.
 Strings

-together uniquely specify a platform.
+GL_VENDOR and GL_RENDERER together uniquely specify a platform.
 They do not change from release to release and

 should be used by platform-recognition algorithms.